MicrosoftDocs/dynamics365smb-docs/business-central/SRB/first-steps.md

 # First steps

 By signing a contract, both partners assume obligations.
-In DYCE, these obligations are referred to as Service Commitments.
+These obligations are referred to as Service Commitments.
 Agreements with periodic billing are called **Customer Contracts** on the customer side and **Vendor Contracts** on the supplier side.

 Service Commitments can already be offered to the prospect or customer during the [sales phase](/docs/srb/sales/sales-service-commitments.md).
 For this purpose, additional Service Commitments can be added to the offered items which can then be offered simultaneously or sold at the same time.